-Figure 3-17 includes time-series charts that summarize important annual discharges within the upper SAR watershed that are tributary to Prado Dam from water years 1971 to 2020 (SARWM, 2021).
+There are three primary components of stream discharge in the SAR and its tributaries: storm discharge, non-tributary discharge, and base-flow discharge.
+Storm discharge is rainfall runoff.
+Non-tributary discharge typically originates from outside the watershed, such as imported water discharged from the OC-59 turnout on San Antonio Creek.
+Base-flow discharge, as used herein and by the Santa Ana River Watermaster (SARWM), includes tertiary-treated wastewater discharge from POTWs, rising groundwater, and dry-weather runoff.
+Figure 3-17 includes time-series charts that summarize important annual discharges within the upper SAR watershed that are tributary to Prado Dam from water years 1971 to 2021 (SARWM, 2022).
 The upper chart on Figure 3-17 characterizes the annual outflow from the Prado Basin as total measured SAR discharge at USGS gage SAR at below Prado Dam.
 The upper chart also shows the base-flow component of total measured discharge as estimated by the SARWM.
-This chart shows that base-flow discharge declined from about 154,000 afy in 2005 to an average of about 76,000 afy over the period 2012-2020.
+This chart shows that base-flow discharge declined from about 154,000 afy in 2005 to an average of about 74,000 afy over the period 2012-2021.
 The decline in base-flow discharge is primarily related to declines in POTW effluent discharges that are tributary to Prado Basin.
-In WY 2020, the total discharge at below Prado Dam was above average and base-flow discharge was average, following a wet year in WY 2019 where the discharge was the highest values since 2011:
+In WY 2021, the total discharge at below Prado Dam was below average and base-flow discharge was average, following a wet year in WY 2019 and 2020:

-- Total Discharge at below Prado Dam in WY 2020.
-Total discharge in WY 2020 was about 161,000 af, which is about 29,000 afy greater than the average total discharge over the previous eight years (2012 to 2019), and a 91,000 afy decrease from total discharge in WY 2019. - Base-Flow Discharge at below Prado Dam in WY 2020.
-Base-flow discharge was about 74,500 afy, which is about 1,300 afy less than the average base-flow discharge over the previous eight years (2012 to 2019), and about 23,500 afy less than base-flow discharge in WY 2019.
+- Total Discharge at below Prado Dam in WY 2021.
+Total discharge in WY 2021 was about 99,200 af, which is about 36,100 afy less than the average total discharge over the previous nine years (2012 to 2020), and a 61,800 afy decrease from total discharge in WY 2020. - Base-Flow Discharge at below Prado Dam in WY 2021.
+Base-flow discharge was about 74,500 afy, which is about 1,100 afy less than the average base-flow discharge over the previous nine years (2012 to 2020), and about 100 afy less than base-flow discharge in WY 2020.

 The lower chart on Figure 3-17 shows the combined POTW discharges that are tributary, at least in part, to Prado Dam.
-The POTW discharges declined from about 192,000 afy in 2005 to an average of about 97,300 afy for the last eight years (2012-2019).
+The POTW discharges declined from about 192,000 afy in 2005 to an average of about 97,400 afy for the last nine years (2012-2020).
 This decrease is mostly attributed to decreases in effluent discharge from the IEUA and the POTWs that discharge to Temescal Creek.
 The post-2005 decrease in POTW effluent discharge was caused by increased recycled-water reuse, decreased water use due to the economic recession that began in 2008, and the implementation of emergency water-conservation measures during the recent drought since 2012.
-In WY 2020, POTW discharge was about 98,900 afy, which is about 1,600 afy greater than the average POTW discharge over the previous eight years, and about 8,100 afy less than POTW discharge in WY 2019.
+In WY 2021, POTW discharge was about 93,200 afy, which is about 4,200 afy less than the average POTW discharge over the previous nine years, and about 5,700 afy less than POTW discharge in WY 2020.